openschc/openschc/docs/General/Installation_guide.rst

 Step 2: Clone the `OpenSCHC repository <https://github.com/openschc/openschc>`_ .

-Step 3: For testing a simple example using SCHC under different scenarios, see `https://github.com/openschc/openschc/blob/master/src/README.rst <https://github.com/openschc/openschc/blob/master/src/README.md>`_.
+Step 3: For experimenting with SCHC on simple examples, see the :doc:`../General/User_guide`.
+For performing extensive tests of the SCHC functionnalities, see :doc:`../Testing/testing`.

-TODO: fix this

 ..
 Setting up the environment using micropython
 .. ++++++++++++++++++++++++++++++++++++++++++++